alfred-miquel/Learning-to-Rank-Tensor-Network-Contraction-Plans-for-GPU-Accelerated-Quantum-Circuit-Simulation/README.md

 1. **Julia**
    - Download and install Julia from [https://julialang.org/](https://julialang.org/).
+  All the software tested in this repository has been executed using the **Julia Version 1.9.1**
 2. **Python** (for running the Jupyter notebooks)
    - Install Python from [https://www.python.org/](https://www.python.org/).
    - Install Jupyter Notebook by running: